openturns/openturns/python/doc/theory/reliability_sensitivity/low_discrepancy_sequence.rst

 | The low-discrepancy sequences have performances that deteriorate
   rapidly with the problem dimension, as the bound on the discrepancy increases exponentially with the dimension.
-This behaviour is shared by all the low discrepancy sequences, even if all the standard low-discrepancy sequences don’t exhibit this behaviour with the same intensity.
-According to the given reference, the following recommandation can be made:
+This behavior is shared by all the low discrepancy sequences, even if all the standard low-discrepancy sequences don’t exhibit this behavior with the same intensity.
+According to the given reference, the following recommendation can be made:

 -  The Sobol can be used for dimensions up to several hundreds (but our implementation of the Sobol sequence is limited to